codehornets/claude-code-runner/README.md

 ## Security

 This service has no built-in authentication.
 It is expected to be hosted behind a VPN or private network that only you have access to.
-Do not expose to the public internet.
+Do not expose to the public internet; doing so is a MAJOR security risk.

 ## How it Works